9 Reasons Why you Need a Nifty Fifty Lens (+ Budget 50mm Recommendations)

 Every nifty fifty offered by the main brands offers auto-focus, which is often surprisingly fast and accurate, making it great for street photography and other genres where where subject movement is unpredictable.

 Being a standard view focal length means that 50mm gives a very normal view of the world, making it ideal for portraying everyday life.

-Sometimes it won’t feel long enough for portraits and not quite wide enough for landscapes, but it does mean that it’s wonderfully versatile, if not always perfect.
+Sometimes the 50m focal length won’t feel long enough for portraits and not quite wide enough for landscapes, but it does mean that it’s wonderfully versatile, if not always perfect.

-The beauty of primes is that your feet have to do the zooming, and with the nifty fifty, you’ll be mobile and learning how to make a scene come together for the right composition.
+The beauty of prime lenses is that your feet have to do the zooming, and with the nifty fifty, you’ll be mobile and learning how to make a scene come together for the right composition.

 8. Learn How to Use Your Aperture

 If you’ve been stuck on Program mode for too long and want to figure out how to stop your DSLR photos looking so similar to snaps from a cheap compact camera or smartphone, taking control of your aperture is where to start.

 Whether you’re using a full frame or crop sensor camera, Aperture Priority with Auto ISO is the next obvious step to mastering your camera, and there’s no better lens to learn this with than the nifty fifty.